Research & Extension

 Partnering with a range of leading research and extension organisations.

-Riverine Plains Inc has secured a GRDC investment to run the Southern NSW Trials – Optimising crop nutrition in canola project.
+Riverine Plains Inc managed the GRDC investment Southern NSW Trials – Optimising crop nutrition in canola project from 2017-2018

-The project was designed in response to farmers in southern NSW over the past few seasons who have been questioning the accepted requirements of in-season sulphur (S) in canola.
+The project was designed in response to farmers in southern NSW who have been questioning the accepted requirements of in-season sulphur (S) in canola.

 Traditionally, up to 20-24kg S/ha is applied prior to, or onto a canola crop.
 However, given canola-wheat is now a key cropping rotation and many paddocks have good history of S application, and there is also evidence of S accumulation at depth, growers have been questioning if that amount is actually required for each canola crop.

-As part of the project, two field trials are being conducted to generate local information and to provide an economic analyses of the response.
+As part of the project, two field trials were conducted at Howlong and Yarrawonga during 2017 and at Howlong and Coreen during 2018.
+The trials aimed to generate local information about the interactions between nitrogen supply and sulphur uptake, to ensure sulphur uptake is not inhibited by sub-optimal nitrogen levels. and to provide an economic analyses of the response.